-ART 104D: Introduction to Printmaking: Screenprinting Basic screen printing techniques for fabric and paper.
-Construction of screens, stencil making and printing will be covered in lectures and demonstrations.
+ART 104D: Introduction to Printmaking: Screenprinting

+Basic screen printing techniques for fabric and paper.
+Artistic composition, screen processing, stencil making using photographic and hand-manipulated imagery, and printing will be covered in lectures and demonstrations.
 Supplies are to be provided by the student.